Le Puy, France

 Past an old farmhouse alongside a rippling stream and out onto a sealed road was the village of St. Privat d’Allier.

 There was only one hotel which provided accommodation there.
 When we arrived, the surly man at reception could not find our room key and said that someone had already taken it.
 After some patient discussion the key was eventually found and we dragged our luggage upstairs to our room.
-The hotel was booked out due to a wedding and as a result the restaurant was full that night.Participate in the conversation by leaving your comment below.
+The hotel was booked out due to a wedding and as a result the restaurant was full that night.Please share your thoughts on this by posting a comment below.